Ex-Google exec founds ZestCash, online lender to the underbanked

 Better loans through data crunching

-Payday loan companies determine their fees based on the risk involved with no credit checks.
+Payday loan companies determine their fees based on the risk involved with limited credit checks.
 Quentin Hardy at Forbes said that ZestCash will analyze risk in a “Google-like data crunching way” that is new to the online lending industry.
 Merrill told Hardy that ZestCash lending decisions will be based on “research in economics, math and computer science.”
 Data will be gathered through phone calls, customer questionnaires and information scraped from the web by ZestCash engineers.
 In true Google fashion, Merrill said “we believe all data is useful credit data.”